Asymptotic error distributions of the Euler method for continuous-time nonlinear filtering: Introduction

-Of course, this value converges to zero when the estimate (\ref{eq:order1}) is satisfied.
+Of course, this value converges to zero if the estimate (\ref{eq:order1}) is satisfied.
 However, in general, this converges to a non-zero random variable in the sense of stable convergence in law.
-In fact, if $\bar{\pi}_1^n(g)$ is given by the Euler-type approximation shown in Section \ref{sec:applications}, then the sequence (\ref{eq:finalerror_target}) converges stably in law toward a mixed normal distribution whose conditional variance can be explicitly written.
-The use of stable convergence is as follows.
+In fact, if $\bar{\pi}_1^n(g)$ is given by the Euler-type approximation as in Section \ref{sec:applications} of the present paper, the sequence (\ref{eq:finalerror_target}) converges stably in law toward a mixed normal distribution whose conditional variance is obtained explicitly.
+The use of stable convergence is explained as follows.
 The error can be decomposed, in Theorem \ref{thm:app1} and Theorem \ref{thm:app2}, as

-where the random variables $a_n$, $a'_n$, $Z_n$ and $Z'_n$ satisfy the following conditions. \begin{enumerate} \item[(A)] Both $Z_n$ and $Z'_n$ can be represented by conditional expectations of some functionals (such as (\ref{eq:target})).
-Additionally, $(Z_n,Z'_n)$ converges stably in law to some random variable $(Z_\infty, Z'_\infty)$. \item[(B)] $a_n \rightarrow a_\infty$ and $a'_n \rightarrow a'_\infty$ in probability for some random variables $a_\infty$ and $a_\infty'$. \end{enumerate} When these hold, $a_n Z_n + a'_n Z'_n$ still converges stably in law, to $a_\infty Z_\infty+a'_\infty Z'_\infty$.
-Note that if the convergence in (A) is weaker, such as convergence in law, then the limit distribution of $a_n Z_n + a'_n Z'_n$ is no longer obtained.
-The requirement of stable convergence allows us to apply a change of measure to get the desired limit.
-For completing the proofs, the most important consideration is how the limit theorem for (\ref{eq:target}) can be applied to the results of type (A).
-For our purpose, we apply several techniques from Jacod and Protter \cite{JP} and Clement et al.~\cite{CKL06}.
+where the random variables $a_n$, $a'_n$, $Z_n$ and $Z'_n$ satisfy the following conditions (A) and (B): \begin{description} \item[(A)] Both $Z_n$ and $Z'_n$ can be represented by conditional expectations of some functionals (such as (\ref{eq:target})).
+Moreover $(Z_n,Z'_n)$ converges stably in law to some random variable $(Z_\infty, Z'_\infty)$. \item[(B)] $a_n \rightarrow a_\infty$ and $a'_n \rightarrow a'_\infty$ in probability for some random variables $a_\infty$ and $a_\infty'$. \end{description} Then $a_n Z_n + a'_n Z'_n$ still converges stably in law, to $a_\infty Z_\infty+a'_\infty Z'_\infty$.
+Note that if convergence in (A) is weaker (e.g., convergence in law), then the limit distribution of $a_n Z_n + a'_n Z'_n$ is no longer obtained.
+To complete the proofs, the most important consideration is to understand how the limit theorem for (\ref{eq:target}) can be applied to the results of type (A).
+For the purpose, we apply several techniques seen in Jacod and Protter \cite{JP} and Clement et al.~\cite{CKL06}.